cstuartroe/cellular-automata/README.md

 ## Humans Wanted

-Our machine learning models (found in the `ruleset_learner` python file) are continuously trained by human feedback on our website (linked above).
+Our machine learning models (found in the `ruleset_learning.py` python file) are continuously trained by human feedback on our website (linked above).
 Eventually, once we have aggregated enough data to be effective, we will be adding a convolutional neural network which we hope to use for the purpose of automatically scoring rulsets as "interesting" or not.
 This step of automation will allow for drastic acceleration in our ability to develop, test, and search for optimal rulesets in a variety